mentalisttraceur/esceval/README.md

 1. A single-quote (`'`) is encoded as a backslash and then a single-quote (`\'`).

-2. Any substrings of characters other than single-quotes are encoded by wrapping them in single-quotes.
+2. Any characters other than single-quotes are encoded by wrapping them in single-quotes.
    (For example, `abc` is encoded as `'abc'`.)

-   This includes the empty string (encoded as `''`).
+3. The empty string is encoded as `''`.

-3. Separate strings are separated by one or more spaces (` `).
+4. Strings are separated by one or more spaces (` `).

-(Command-line implementations of `esceval` should write a newline after the last encoded string for convenience, but this is not part of the `esceval` format, and `escevalcheck` implementations must reject unescaped newlines since they would parse as command separators when evaluated by most shells in most contexts.)
+(Command-line implementations of `esceval` should write a newline after the last string for convenience, but this is not part of the `esceval` format, and `escevalcheck` implementations must reject unencoded newlines, because shells parse newlines as the end of a command.)

 Redundant encodings (for example, encoding `a''b` into `'a'\'''\''b'` instead of `'a'\'\''b'`) are